noussssh/eleventy-craft-2021/blog/erpnext-for-small-business.md

 **Asset Management:** Easy management of serialized assets, capital work-in-progress accounting, and asset movement can be tracked with this tool

-**Organization:** ERPnext can help in organizing with a calendar, simple social networking and messaging services, built-in to-do lists, time log entries, embedded reporting system with office suite integration.
+**Organization:** ERPNext can help in organizing with a calendar, simple social networking and messaging services, built-in to-do lists, time log entries, embedded reporting system with office suite integration.

 >“Open source software is increasingly used not because it’s cheaper -though it often is- but because its genuinely better software”.